taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 }
 ```

 It is important to understand that this stage must run on a single thread in order to avoid data races on `recycled_list`.
 During GC, `recycled_list` must be cleared, with all of its contents transferred into `free_list`.
 If this were done in the third stage (which runs in parallel), it would be difficult to coordinate the event sequence of clearing and transferring among the GPU threads.
-As a result, this serial stage is created to store the number of elements of `recycled_list` into `recycle_list_size_backup`.
-The following steps have been implemented to handle the storage and clearing of the elements in the recycled_list:
+As a result, this serial stage is created, when the following steps are implemented to handle the storage and clearing of the elements in the `recycled_list`:

 1. Backup the number of elements in the recycled_list into recycle_list_size_backup.
 2. Clear the recycled_list.